 The economic impacts developed for this report are only estimates and are based on limited and to some extent speculative information.
 The IMPLAN model provides a relatively simple representation of the California economy and, though the Statewide CASE Team is confident that the direction and approximate magnitude of the estimated economic impacts are reasonable, it is important to understand that the IMPLAN model is a simplification of extremely complex actions and interactions of individual, businesses, and other organizations as they respond to changes in energy efficiency codes.
-In all aspects of this economic analysis, the CASE Authors rely on conservative assumptions regarding the likely economic benefits associated with the proposed code change.
+In all aspects of this economic benefits associated with the proposed code change.
 By following this approach, the economic impacts presented below represent lower bound estimates of the actual benefits associated with this proposed code change.